 Have you been denied a claim for Social Security Disability (SSD) or Supplemental Security Income (SSI) in Pennsylvania?
 Have you been receiving workers’ compensation benefits, but you are now worried that your short-term problem has become a long-term disability?
 Has dealing with the complex rules of the SSA left you frustrated?

 Don’t face this process alone and don’t wait any longer to file a claim or submit an appeal for a denied Social Security Disability claim.
 Contact our experienced attorneys as soon as possible.
-At Quatrini Law Group, we utilize a team approach, and we employ a network of special experts and investigators, which we have developed over the last 30 years.
+At the Quatrini Law Group, we utilize a team approach, and we employ a network of special experts and investigators, which we have developed over the last three decades.

 View our new Social Security handbook.